Freshwater Weekly Fishing Report Week of August 20, 2025

 Coleman

 FAIR.
-Water normal stain; 82 degrees; 0.17 feet below pool.
-Black bass to 2 pounds are good in 10-20 feet of water around the lake off points with a minnow.
-Crappie are excellent to 14 inches on minnows in 8-15 feet under docks.
+Water normal stain; 87 degrees; 1.49 feet below pool.
+Black bass to 2 pounds are slow in 10-20 feet of water around the lake off points with a scope minnow.
+Crappie are excellent to 14 inches on minnows in 8-15 feet under docks in Rattlesnake Cove on the right side going in.
 Hybrid bass are good to 6 pounds on squarebill crankbaits in the lighted docks.
 Catfish are slow on prepared bait, nightcrawlers and chicken livers.

 Coleto Creek